 How to pass the Professional Cloud DevOps Engineer certification

 In terms of GCP products that this role and cert focus on, they include all the observability stuff that used to be called Stackdriver: stuff like Cloud Monitoring, Cloud Logging, Cloud Trace, Cloud Debugger, and Cloud Profiler.
 Also, CI/CD stuff like Cloud Source Repositories, Artifact Registry, and Cloud Build.
-And Infrastructure as Code stuff like Cloud Deployment Manager and TerraForm.
+And Infrastructure as Code stuff like Google Cloud Deployment Manager and TerraForm.

 This role is often really misunderstood, but it can definitely be an incredible part of a team when it’s actually empowered to succeed.
 If you want to dig deeper into this and how it could benefit you and your team, you might want to go through the course I made on the topic: Google Professional Cloud DevOps Engineer Certification Path Introduction.
 It’s a quick course that goes through both the role itself, in more detail, and also the context for the role.
 And it also happens to be a great first step towards this Professional Cloud DevOps Engineer certification, if that interests you.